 Located just off of Kaley Street in cozy Delaney Park, Timucua boasts visiting Jazz Artists and Trios (in addition to an array of other live music) in a jazzy atmosphere.
 Best to check in with their live calendar so as not to miss jazz gems as they stop through Orlando.

-Not too far up I4 from Downtown Orlando lies an underrated Central Florida suburb, DeLand, home to this funky live music venue featuring an outdoor patio area that’s both intimate and spacious.
-Though more New Orleans in style and atmosphere, Cafe Da Vinci hosts “Jazz in the Courtyard” every Tuesday.
+Not too far up I4 from Downtown Orlando lies an underrated Central Florida suburb, DeLand, home to this funky live music venue featuring an outdoor patio area that's both intimate and spacious.
+Though more New Orleans in style and atmosphere, Cafe Da Vinci hosts occasional jazz performances.
+Check the calendar for upcoming shows.

 This local 24-hour hangout in Winter Park is not your average coffee shop.
 Aside from offering organic coffee and tea, Austin's Coffee has a lively events calendar including weekly Jazz Jamz on Thursday evenings at 9:30pm.
 There's no cover to get in, but arrive early to get a good seat.

-A Central Florida feature since ’92, Heidi’s is just a short drive to the Space Coast where there is “… live music every Wednesday through Sunday… and Heidi’s Open Jam Session every Sunday evening starting at 7pm.”
+A Central Florida feature since '92, Heidi’s is just a short drive to the Space Coast where there is live music every Wednesday through Sunday.
 Consider yourself as a jazz aficionado?
 Heidi’s website hosts a page dedicated to featuring its musicians, so you can develop your taste and find your following.

-So grab your date, get a glass (bottle?) of wine and enjoy the jazz talents of CFL.
+So grab your date, get a glass (bottle?) of wine and enjoy the live jazz talents of Central Florida.
 And if you’re missing that part of the date where you stroll through the streets of New York, don’t worry, Orlando has a Central Park, too.